Unslashed Finance (USF) Price Down 11.9% Over Last Week

-Unslashed Finance (USF) traded up 0.7% against the dollar during the 24-hour period ending at 22:00 PM E.T. on October 2nd.
-During the last seven days, Unslashed Finance has traded down 11.9% against the dollar.
-One Unslashed Finance coin can currently be bought for approximately $0.0377 or 0.00000195 BTC on popular cryptocurrency exchanges.
-Unslashed Finance has a total market cap of $908,413.99 and $37.00 worth of Unslashed Finance was traded on exchanges in the last 24 hours.
+Unslashed Finance (USF) traded up 0.7% against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on October 3rd.
+In the last seven days, Unslashed Finance has traded down 11.9% against the US dollar.
+One Unslashed Finance coin can now be bought for $0.0377 or 0.00000195 BTC on cryptocurrency exchanges.
+Unslashed Finance has a total market capitalization of $908,413.99 and approximately $37.00 worth of Unslashed Finance was traded on exchanges in the last day.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.